stonemjs/docs/src/docs/essentials/error-handler.md

 }
 ```

-This keeps your system secure, your logs useful, and your users informed — without oversharing.
+This keeps your system secure, your logs useful, and your users informed, without oversharing.

 ## Summary

-Error handlers in Stone.js are more than catch blocks — they’re part of your system’s architecture.
+Error handlers in Stone.js are more than catch blocks, they’re part of your system’s architecture.
 They allow you to separate failure handling from business logic, keeping your domain expressive and clean.

 - Use **class**, **function**, or **factory** shapes depending on your needs.
 - Register them **declaratively** with decorators or **imperatively** using the blueprint.